thegrumpys/odop/docs/procedures/NewDesignType.md

 #### Procedure to implement a new design type

+**Under Construction**
+This page is still a work in progress !

-This entry is a placeholder for documentation on how to implement a new ODOP design type (previously "design problem").
+This entry describes how to implement a new ODOP design type (a.k.a. "design problem").
-Much work remains before this entry can be considered complete.

 Files required for all design types:
 * client/src/designtypes/_designName_/initialState.js
 * client/src/designtypes/_designName_/eqnset.js
-* client/src/designtypes/offsets.js  (optional)
 * client/src/designtypes/_designName_/migrate.js
 * client/public/designtypes/_designName_/favicon.icon
 * designtypes/load.sql